stoplightio/docs/articles/testing/continuous-integration.md

   appropriate requirements set by an OpenAPI specification.
 * Verifying a _client_ implementation to ensure all _requests_ meet the appropriate requirements set by an OpenAPI specification.
+* Augmenting existing test suites with very little extra work and almost no workflow changes required.

 To start a contract/validation server with Prism, use the `validate` command: